ImpowerGames/impower/concept-generator/README.md

   - zeppelin
   ```

-- The `terms.json` file is a map of subphrases extracted from the `phrases.yaml` list and words related to each subphrase according to the `concepts.yaml` map.
+- The `terms.json` file contains a map of subphrases extracted from the `phrases.txt` list and words related to each subphrase according to the `concepts.yaml` map.

   ```json
   {